wizzeh/vote-delegation/README.md

 - `revoke_vote`: Revokes voter weight which has been delegated by the caller using this program.
 This instruction can be called either before or after a vote has been cast, as long as the target still has voting open.

 ## Solana Program Library
-I currently maintain corresponding SPL changes for this program at (the relinquish-partial branch of my SPL fork)[https://github.com/wizzeh/solana-program-library/tree/relinquish-partial].
+I currently maintain corresponding SPL changes for this program at [the relinquish-partial branch of my SPL fork](https://github.com/wizzeh/solana-program-library/tree/relinquish-partial).